Research and Creative InterestsInternational reporting, news writing, aging and work, East Asia,

 Coleman's years as a reporter and editor have carried him to more than 20 countries, and his work has appeared in dozens of publications around the globe, including The New York Times, The Washington Post, the Los Angeles Times and the Yomiuri Shimbun, the world's largest circulating daily paper.
 He had a hand in covering the top stories of our time, including editing of work on the civil war in the former Yugoslavia and the genocide in Rwanda.
-He wrote on the deaths of Mother Teresa and Chinese leader Deng Xiaoping, reported on protests that toppled Indonesian strongman Suharto, and covered natural and man-made disasters around Asia.
+He covered the deaths of Mother Teresa and Chinese leader Deng Xiaoping, reported on protests that toppled Indonesian strongman Suharto, and wrote about natural and man-made disasters around Asia.
 He helped direct the AP team that reported on the deadly tsunami in the Indian Ocean in 2004.

 Coleman has continued his journalism since arriving at IU.
 In 2010 and 2012 he won grants from the Abe Fellowship to report on the aging of the global workforce.
 In addition to stories on older workers in The St. Petersburg Times, Canada's Maclean's magazine, Salon, and Trains magazine, Coleman's Unfinished Work: The Struggle to Build an Aging American Workforce (Oxford University Press), published in February 2015, tells the stories of aging workers in the United States, Japan, France and Sweden.

 At IU, Coleman is putting to work his experience as a reporter and a mentor of young journalists.
 His classes focus on building reporting and writing techniques in the classroom and then deploying them beyond campus, either in the Bloomington area or further afield.
 He has led students on reporting trips to Japan, Hawaii and Florida.
 Student work from his classes has appeared in publications including the Indiana Daily Student, the Indianapolis Star, Atlantic.com, Global Post, the Virginian-Pilot, News-Decoder and The Japan Times.
 He is the mentor to the 2020 Ernie Pyle Scholars honors students in the journalism program, coordinates the introductory news writing course, and advises the IU student chapter of the Society of Professional Journalists.

-Coleman lives in Bloomington with his wife, Kyoko Ichikawa, and their two children, Ema and Sean.
+Coleman lives in Bloomington with his wife, Kyoko Ichikawa.